 Upper years can be found in their natural habitats, namely: on the wards, having lunch in the common room, or slacking off elsewhere.
 Just come up to us and be friendly, we are nice people.
-You can also post on the Facebook group asking for help.

 For Coursework students, there is a whiteboard in the common room where students can request upper years to teach on various topics.